sakuttomon/CS416-Sound/notebook.md

 Impulses presented to the filter eventually go away in favor of the 0s.

 _IIR Filter_ - Infinite Impulse Response, use previous filter inputs/outputs to decide next filter output.
 Preserves impulses in output and contribute to next chunk to filter due to looping the impulse back into the (previous) input.
+Will eventually damp out the more an impulse is used, and discretization may fully eliminate such impulses if they end up being too small to represent.

 - Ideally reduces amplitude of impulse over time - _stable filter_